COMPARISONS

 TinaCMS has a feature called "contextual editing" which allows editors to make changes using form fields in a sidebar and view a preview of the changes in real-time on the page.

-React Bricks, on the other hand, offers true visual editing.
+React Bricks, on the other hand, offers true inline visual editing.
 This allows users to directly edit text and images inline, as they would with a word processor like Microsoft Word or Apple Pages.
 This is more intuitive for content editors, as it eliminates the cognitive load of writing in one place and seeing the results in another, allowing the marketing team to make changes quickly and efficiently.

 Markdown